 Middle school raises so many new questions for parents.
 Why does my daughter talk endlessly about her peers?
 Why won’t my son talk at all?
 Should I worry about social media?
 Do I really have to buy that $30 t-shirt from American Eagle?

 The number one job of an adolescent is to develop an identity among his or her peers.
 Brand names, when not used as a social crutch, can provide a foundation on which kids can build feelings of normalcy.
-I do not recommend buying your child every popular and expensive brand you can get your hands on.
-But, if you can afford it, buying two items in a popular brand can help your kid feel at ease.
+Wearing brand name clothing is important to teens.
+I do not recommend buying your child every popular and expensive brand you can get your hands on, but if you can afford it, buying two items in a popular brand can help your kid feel at ease.
 If you can afford it, shoes and jackets are my pick for where to spend money on your kid’s attire.
 Your kid can wear these every day.
 They can get lots of “social cred” without breaking your bank on an entire wardrobe of brand names.